swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 {:class="out"}

-This improved version uses a [for loop](../../gloss.html#for-loop) to repeat an operation---in this case, printing---once for each element in an array.
+This improved version uses a [for loop](../../gloss.html#for-loop) to repeat an operation---in this case, printing to the screen---once for each element in an array.

 The general form of a for loop is: